ariefauliaa/Reactive-Beta-Quant-Strat/README.md

 ---

-### 🛠️ Realism Adjustments

-- **Slippage accounted for** via average execution between week-close and next-week open
-- **No survivorship bias** — delisted names remain in the universe if they had sufficient liquidity
-- **No manual screening** — model output is respected regardless of business fundamentals

----

 ### 🎯 Objective

 To test whether **a simplified version of a RenTech beta-tilt strategy** can still deliver alpha in a restricted market environment like Indonesia, using only long positions.